willwhitney/gan-article/gans.md

 [^learning-dynamics]: Saxe, Andrew M., James L. McClelland, and Surya Ganguli.
 "Exact solutions to the nonlinear dynamics of learning in deep linear neural networks." *arXiv preprint arXiv:1312.6120* (2013).
 [^adversarial-language]: Miyato, Takeru, Andrew M. Dai, and Ian Goodfellow.
 "Virtual Adversarial Training for Semi-Supervised Text Classification." *arXiv preprint arXiv:1605.07725* (2016).
 [^discrete-gan-note]: While it's possible that GANs may never be completely adapted to discrete domains, it certainly feels like it should be possible to have the generator and discriminator operate in  probability space.
+[^data-thirsty]: Of course, GANs take a _lot_ of data to model a complicated distribution.
+The CelebA dataset is a standard relatively simple benchmark for generative image modeling, and it consists of over 200,000 images of celebrities' faces.
+Another easy task for GANs is the bedroom dataset from LSUN, which is about 300,000 images of bedrooms.
+For a harder problem, like generating arbitrary images, even the million-image ImageNet dataset is really too small.
+This problem also gets worse the larger the image you want to generate.
+Learning to paint in all the details of a 256x256 image is dramatically harder than learning to generate that same image at 32x32, and requires proportionally more data.